gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-10-testing-the-controller.markdown

 // ...
 	public function index() {
-		$staffs = Staff::all();
+		$employees = Employees::all();
-		return compact('staffs');
+		return compact('Employees');
 	}
 {% endhighlight %}

-Notice that it simply returns the result of the all() static method on the Staff model, which pulls back all the staff.
+Notice that it simply returns the result of the all() static method on the Employees model, which pulls back all the Employees.

 ## So what did we just test?
 And what do we need to test next?

-We tested that the controller returns a collection of Staff.
+We tested that the controller returns a collection of Employees.
 It would be useful, at this point, to have a test database and some fixtures perhaps, rather than using the MySQL connection we set up earlier.
 Otherwise, our system isn't in a "known state", and you using the app could affect results of tests.
 Tests have to be **idempotent** (i.e. same results no matter how they are run and in what sequence).

 > For more on testing controllers in Lithium, [see this article from Richard McIntyre](http://mackstar.com/blog/2012/02/02/testing-controllers-lithium).